-Significant work has been undertaken in the past several years to upgrade Stations and Tanks ranging in age from 40 to 90 years old.
-While minor upgrade projects continued in 2019, the year's focus was on evaluating and preparing plans to rehabilitate several older Concrete Tanks.
-General Building

-Improvements including lighting and access related safety upgrades and door replacements.
-Significant improvements were completed at the Kemble St. Material Storage building to close in an open wall and install new overhead doors.
+Significant work has been undertaken in the past several years to upgrade Pump Stations and Tanks ranging in age from 40 to 100+ years old.
+This included constructing the new 1,200,000 gallon Snowden Hill Rd.
+High Service Zone Tank and preparing plans and bidding the rehabilitation of the Welsh Bush Rd. concrete tank.
+General building Improvements including lighting and access related safety upgrades, security door replacements and exterior wall repairs.
+Motors, Pumps and Control Drives were replaced at two (2) Pump Stations.
+Plans were advanced for further building renovations, electrical upgrades and new generators at several locations.
+Improvements continued at the Kemble St. Maintenance Facility to provide a new two (2) bay material storage bunker, access stairs, concrete floor replacements, and install an industrial capacity rack storage system.
 One liquid chlorine feed facility was decommissioned since it was no longer required due to improved system residuals.

-WATER MAIN REPLACEMENT & EXTENSIONS, LARGE VALVE REPLACEMENTS - TRANSMISSION MAINS, NYSDOT RT.
-5S, JOHN ST. AREA, UTICA CSO/PAVING & MVHS WATER MAIN IMPROVEMENTS COORDINATION
+WATER MAIN REPLACEMENT & EXTENSIONS, LARGE VALVE REPLACEMENTS, TRANSMISSION MAINS, NYSDOT RT.
+5S, & MVHS WATER MAIN IMPROVEMENTS COORDINATION

-The MVWA continued to support major NYSDOT projects as they constructed their Rt.
-5S reconstruction project with water main design and field services for nearly 7,000 feet of new and relocated mains up to 20" in diameter including hydrants, and services.
-A second DOT Project on an adjacent section of 5S was commenced and will continue into 2020.
-The MVWA also supported the MVHS new downtown hospital and the NEXXUS multiple ice rinks project that will replace approximately 4,000 feet of older downtown mains and numerous services.
-The 24" transmission main to serve the Ilion/Valley communities is advancing into the design phase and couple potentially add up to 3mgd of annual water demand.
+The MVWA continued to support the NYSDOT as they completed their Rt.
+5S reconstruction project with replacement water main design and field services for nearly 7,000 feet of new and relocated mains up to 20" in diameter including hydrants, and services.
+The MVWA also supported the MVHS new downtown hospital and the NEXXUS project that replaced approximately 4,000 feet of older downtown mains and numerous aged services.
+The cost of these mains was paid for by the DOT or MVHS and are not included in the \$4,000,000 noted above.
+Two (2) 24" valves were installed on Transmission Mains in Marcy and 1,800 feet of new 24" diameter main was installed on the Cavanaugh Rd.
+Tank site along with a new metering chamber and multiple isolation valves.
+Topographic survey was also completed for 3,500 feet of replacement main in New Hartford that is under design for construction in 2021